WEST HALLAM, Derbyshire

 [Description from Pigot and Co's Commercial Directory for Derbyshire, 1835]

 The Nutbrook branch of the Erewash canal passes down the east side of the parish.
-The parish is about 133 miles north of London and covers 1,250 acres.
+The parish is about 133 miles north of London, 9 miles west of Nottingham and covers 1,360 acres.
+David LALLY has a photograph of the Village Hall on Geo-graph, taken in February, 2013.
+One should stop in and ask for a schedule of forth-coming events.

 - Ann ANDREWS provides a transcription of the West Hallam entry from Kelly's Directory of the Counties of Derby, Notts, Leicester and Rutland (1891).